 BBII continues to report an overall delay to substantial completion.
 JPB is working with BBII on the issue and is urging BBII to accelerate resolution.

-Within the month of April, the variances relative to the BBII schedule are due to signal design progressing slower than baseline, slow progress on Traction Power Facilities design and construction, and slow progress on OCS foundations design resolution and installations.
+As of the end of September, a one month delay is reflected in the MPS to substantial completion of the electrification system due to signal system modification design and installation progressing slower than the progress assumed in the baseline schedule.